clintonsteiner/Half-Stack_Python/source/index.rst

    12/12/2023 - Modifying a deepcopy of os.environ changes the lookup from the shell, but not the os.environ state <notebooks/deepCopy_osEnviron_shellVsPythonDiscrepancy>
    2/14/2024  - Threading guide <notebooks/threading_guide>
+   5/11/2024  - Most used bash aliases for linux dev <notebooks/gitAliases>